BAYS REFEREE DIRECTORS

-The 2019-2020 changes to the Laws of the Game are in effect this season, except as temporarily modified by MYSA for the fall 2020 season (see next paragraph.)
-Highlights of the LOTG changes can be found in the Referees menu on the BAYS website or by clicking here: https://bays.org/content/laws-game-change-summary-2020-0
+Highlights of the LOTG changes can be found in the Referees menu on the BAYS website or by clicking here: https://bays.org/content/laws-game-change-summary-2020-0.

 In general, each referee is advised to review the most recent Mass Youth Soccer Return to Soccer Activities guidelines at https://www.mayouthsoccer.org/return-to-soccer-activities.

-- Verify all coaches on the sideline (maximum of 3) have MYSA 2020-2021 credentials.
-The game may not kick off if there is not a credentialed adult in each technical area.
+- Verify all coaches on the sideline (maximum of 3) have MYSA 2021-2022 credentials.
+The game may not kick off if there is not at least one credentialed adult in each technical area.

-- Collect a paper roster from each coach.
+- Collect two (2) paper rosters from each coach.
 Keep one roster and give the other one to the opposing coach.
 Coaches should write in player’s numbers (if not preprinted) and cross off any coaches or players absent.
-Referees should make sure the number of not crossed out players and coaches matches the number of people in the technical area corresponds to those listed as present on the roster.
+Referees should assure the number of people in the technical area corresponds to those listed as present on the roster.

 - Know the LOTG and the rules of competition for the match you are doing.

 After a Match:

 - Do not engage in any post-match celebrations such as a handshake line.

 - File your game report (preferably on the same day as the game.)
 This is a requirement to get paid.
 The game report has been modified, clarifying some questions, and adding questions about issuing yellow cards, red cards and if there were any serious injuries during the game.
 The last day to file a game report for the fall season is November 30.
 After that date, the season and game report submission window are closed in BAYS and referees who did not complete a game report by November 30 will not be paid for that game.